abarrak/abarrak.github.io/_i18n/en/_posts/2022-9-23-reflections-on-iac-with-terraform.md

 ## Structure

-It's recommended to factorize input values across environments into `variable` sections.
+It is recommended to factorize input values across environments into `variable` blocks.
 <br>
-This as well allows for security aspects implementation, like protecting sensitive data.
+This enhances for security posture as well, like protecting sensitive data.

 Moreover, `output` blocks provide a way to capture and log information after applying state changes.